Quite Complete Real Closed fields: Proof of the Theorem

-After these preliminaries, we divide the analysis of the supposed cut $C$ into a number of cases, each of which leads to a contradiction.
-Let $\langle C^*_\zeta:\zeta<\theta\rangle$ be an \incr\ \seq\ of members of $K_+$ cofinal in it.
+After these preliminaries, (continue the proof of \ref{termination}, for this) we prove: \mn \begin{enumerate} \item[$\boxplus_2$] if $C$ is symmetric then $C$ is a Scott cut and $\cf(K) = \kappa$. \end{enumerate} \mn We divide the analysis of the supposed cut $C$ into a number of cases, each of which leads to a contradiction or to the desired conclusion.